microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 Keyboard Shortcut: `kb(workbench.action.splitEditor)`

-You can also use `kbstyle(Ctrl)` then click a file from the File Explorer (`kbstyle(Cmd+click)` on macOS).
+You can also drag and drop editors to create new editor groups and move editors between groups.

 ![split editors](images/tips-and-tricks/split_editor.gif)

-You can use drag and drop editors to create new editor groups and move editors between groups.

 ### Switch between editors